ICT contracting framework

 - Bespoke contract.

-Read the QITC framework overview (PDF, 313KB) to learn more about the framework, the main differences between QITC and GITC, and the work undertaken to co-design the QITC framework.
+Read about QITC to learn more about the framework, the main differences between QITC and GITC, and the work undertaken to co-design the QITC framework.

 To simplify ICT procurement in Queensland and to reduce barriers to working with government, accreditation is no longer required for ICT procurement.